statitica/easy-actions/README.md

 The second, more difficult option is to extract the scripts folders to any folder of your choice, copy the launcher(s) you require to `/home/<user_name>/.local/share/file-manager/actions`, edit the `.desktop` file to point the launcher at the script and then restart the file manager.

+#### Troubleshooting
+The actions may not appear in your file manager right away.
+On my system they did, on another I had to restart the session manager (log out and then log in again).

 Script requests are more than welcome, as are contributions from the community.